S2E/s2e-old/docs/BuildingLinux.rst

    $ cd linux-2.6.26.8

    $ # Select your options
+   $ # On a 64-bit machine, "make menuconfig" automatically switches from 32-bit
+   $ # to 64-bit for x86.
+Thus, precede "make" with "linux32" to ensure the
-   $ # Make sure the selected CPU type is 32-bit
+   $ # selected CPU type is 32-bit.
+Additionally, select Processor type and
+   $ # features ---> Processor family ---> Pentium-Pro
-   $ make menuconfig
+   $ linux32 make menuconfig

-   $ # Compile and generate the packages
+   $ # Compile and generate kernel packages (that will be located in ../)
-   $ make-kpkg --append-to-version=-s2e --rootcmd fakeroot --initrd kernel_image kernel_headers
+   $ linux32 make-kpkg --append-to-version=-s2e --rootcmd fakeroot --cross-compile - --arch=i386 --initrd kernel_image kernel_headers

 The result of the process is two ``*.deb`` files that you can upload to your VM image.